Pokrovska (Dnipro Metro)

-Pokrovska (Покровська) is a station on the Ukraine Dnipro Metro's Tsentralno–Zavodska Line.
+Pokrovska (Покровська) is a station on the Dnipro Metro's Tsentralno–Zavodska Line.
 It is a sub-surface station, accessible by stairs and was opened on 29 December 1995 along with the rest of the system's first stations.

-The station is located on the corner of the Yuria Kondratuka Street and the Velyka Diivska Street and in the Chervonyi Kamin and Pokrovsky (former Komunar) residential areas of Dnipro.
+The station is located on the corner of the Yuria Kondratiuka Street and the Velyka Diivska Street and in the Chervonyi Kamin and Pokrovsky (former Komunar) residential areas of Dnipro.

-Until 24 November 2015, the station was named Komunarivska for the former name of Yuria Kondratuka Street - Komunarivska.
+Until 24 November 2015, the station was named Komunarivska for the former name of Yuria Kondratiuka Street - Komunarivska.
 The station was renamed in order to comply with decommunization law.